Effect-TS/io/docs/modules/Fiber.ts.md

 ## roots

 Returns a chunk containing all root fibers.
-Due to concurrency, the returned chunk is only weakly consistent.

 **Signature**